Because learning is involved in everything,

-Learning can be profoundly maladaptive.
-Learning can be physically, emotionally, socially, linguistically, cognitively, intellectually and academically unhealthy.
+Learning can be profoundly unhealthy.
+Learning can be physically, emotionally, socially, linguistically, cognitively, intellectually and academically maladaptive.
 Most of our unhealthy behaviors are learned (see: Unhealthy Learning).
 Children can learn in ways that misorient or disable their learning (see: Maladaptive Cognitive Schema).
 Children can learn in ways that cause their emotional intelligence to avoid learning (see: Mind-Shame).
-Unhealthy learning is the greatest impediment to the health, happiness, and success of (most) human beings.

 “We can no longer assume that what we think children should learn